 September does NOT seem to have outstanding events in Tokyo.

 It is too late for fireworks, and too early for autumn leaves.
 Tokyo Game Show is held in September, but it is not for travelers who are interested in Japanese natural beauty.
-There is Jugoya (traditional moon viewing), but it is not a festival which is held in a specific place and people dance and sing.
+There is Jugoya (traditional moon viewing), but it is not a festival which is held in a specific place and people sing and dance.

 But it is too early to give up.
 When you look for what you want carefully, you’ll find some.